cancer-research-malaysia/NeonDisco-FT/docs/SAC_Proposal.md

 * Dysregulation in alternative RNA splicing is commonly found in tumor transcriptomes (Dvinge & Bradley, 2015), and tumor-specific intron retention splicing events contribute a significant proportion of neoantigen load in cancer (Smart et al., 2018).
 Novel exon-exon junctions (EEJs) could also potentially generate immunogenic peptides, and recurrent EEJ-derived neoepitopes that are tumor-exclusive have also been previously reported (Kahles et al., 2018).

-* Two candidate tools that can identify specific AS events, especially intron retention, are `spladder`, implemented in Python, and `FRASER`, packaged on Bioconductor for use in R environments.
+* Two candidate tools that can identify specific AS events, especially intron retention, are `spladder`, implemented in Python (Kehles et al., 2016), and `FRASER` (Mertes et al., 2021), packaged on Bioconductor for use in R environments.
+They take RNA-seq sequencing data as inputs and both have sufficient usage documentations.

-#### B. HLA Binding Prediction
+#### B. Neoepitope:HLA Binding Prediction

+The next major step in the *in silico* framework involves testing which of the predicted neoantigen has good predicted binding to the HLA molecules (MHC class I or MHC class II).

+##### ***HLA Typing***

+* Using a program developed for HLA typing on both whole exome sequencing (WES) and RNA-seq data, `HLA-HD` (Kawaguchi et al., 2017), applied on our myBRCA cohort WES data, a set of expressed HLA alleles would be acquired.

+* The expressed HLA allele set would be collated cohort-wide to enable identification of public neoantigens recurrent amongst the patients in the cohort.

+##### ***Peptide–MHC Binding Characterization***

+* Using a suite of computational programs from `pVactools` (Hundal et al., 2020), each potential neoepitope derived from the identified tumor-specific neoantigens would be scored and characterized for its binding to different MHC molecules based on the cohort-wide expressed HLA allele set.

-#### C. T-Cell Recognition Prediction
+#### C. T-Cell Recognition Prediction ?